kythyria/rp-digimon-rainwings/organised-notes.md

 Facilitates the bond between tamer and digimon.
 Humans *can* make these, but most are created by the Gennais.
 Quite different processes are employed in each case, but the result is largely similar.
+Human-made digivices aren't as efficient, though, which is partly why the Data Squad tamers have to be more highly trained; they don't make influencing the mon, or digivolving from the human's impetus, as easy as the ones the Chosen have.

 The designers of digivices have heard of convergence and dismissed the concept: digivices are quite specialised, so it's not worth the R&D to make them be general-purpose handheld computers.
 It's more effective to give the digivice a way to interface with one, such as bluetooth.